 You might face a collection lawsuit when a creditor files a lawsuit with the court against you.
 A debt collection lawsuit can take time and can be expensive.
 Most creditors do not want to choose this option while collecting old debts.
 Creditors will always go for other available options.

-In most cases, creditors prefer to repossess your assets like cars, home or other precious things.
+In most cases, creditors prefer to repossess your assets like cars, homes, or other precious things.
 A debt collection lawsuit is rarely issued for debts under $1,000.

 There are collection agencies that may aggressively threaten consumers to garnish employee wages to collect debts.
 However, the creditor or collection agency cannot garnish your wages without a proper court judgment.
-But still, debtors might face collection harassment from the very beginning of the collection process.
+Still, debtors might face collection harassment from the very beginning of the collection process.